 A total of nine Commons staff have been probed for criminal activity allegations

-The Freedom of Information response revealed that since April 2020, nine people employed by either the Commons or the joint departments of parliament have been investigated for criminal offences ‘which would call into question their ability or suitability to work in their current post’.
+A Freedom of Information request revealed that, since April 2020, nine people employed by either the Commons or the joint departments of parliament have been investigated for criminal offences ‘which would call into question their ability or suitability to work in their current post’.
 You don’t say!
 More telling, however, was the admission from parliament’s lower house that while there is a record of how many of these staff were subsequently sacked, the count cannot be divulged owing to it being fewer than five of those probed – which could lead to identification of the individuals in question.
+If Steerpike’s maths is correct then this would mean that, at most, four individuals were let go – less than 50 per cent of those interrogated over criminal activity claims in the first place.
+It would appear that the threshold for being kicked out of the Commons is rather low…

 Comments